top of page

 Chairperson: Lindsay Kazarick

-Vice Chairperson: Sam Wood
+Vice Chairperson: Melinda Brooks

-Secretary/Treasurer: Annie Humes
+Executive Director: Annie Humes

-Pendleton County, West Virginia
+Pendleton County, West Virginia highlighted on state map

 Pendleton County, West Virginia was founded in 1787 by the Virginia General Assembly from portions of Augusta, Rockingham and Hardy Counties.
 The land area is comprised of 698 square miles.
 Of that, 29% is Monongahela and George Washington National Forest.